 Here are the top pieces of calisthenics equipment you should add to your home gym!

-A power tower is a wonderful piece of equipment.
+Perhaps the best calisthenics equipment in the arsenal, a power tower is a worthwhile investment.
 It doesn’t take up much space, it allows you to do multiple calisthenics exercises on one piece, and it’s affordable.

-True, it might be spendier than the other pieces on this list, but it’s well worth the expense; a power tower gives you incredible value for a one-time payment, unlike using a power tower at a gym.
+True, it might be costlier than the other pieces on this list, but it’s well worth the expense; a power tower gives you incredible value for a one-time payment, incorporating everything from your dip station to your pull-up bar in one convenient location.
+Think monkey bars for adults.

-When it comes to which power tower to get, I’d recommend the one we link to.
+When it comes to which power tower to get, I’d recommend the Sportsroyals Power Tower station for exceptional bodyweight strength training.

-It has been engineered to withstand outdoor elements, has various bars at different levels to up the number of movements you can do with it, and it’s made of solid steel for structural support.
+It has been engineered to be durable for ages, has various bars at different levels to up the number of movements you can do with it, and it’s made of solid steel for structural support.

-If you were to only get one thing for your home gym, a power tower has to be the go-to.
+If you were to only get one thing for your home gym, a power tower has to be the go-to because nothing beats the number of calisthenics exercises that are possible on this.

-The ideal type of pull-up bar is an Iron Gym total workout bar or one that detaches from a doorway and therefore can be used on the ground.
+The ideal type of pull-up bar is a total workout bar or one that detaches from a doorway and therefore can be used on the ground.

 This specific pull-up bar is really affordable, can fit any doorway, and has multiple grip positions for different kinds of pulls.